JULY 2005 – Rattray Head Lighthouse, Scotland. © Mark Zanzig/zanzig.com

 Finding an accommodation around Peterhead in Scotland posed a challenge for us.
-No, make that ‘a problem’.
-Peterhead is a town with a working harbour, not very spectacular but busy.
-And all the busy workers apparently occupied the hotels and B&Bs in town.
-After some asking around (aka ‘odyssey’) we finally found an accommodation for the night at the Rattray Head Lighthouse B&B.
+No, not a challenge.
+Make that ‘a problem’.
+Peterhead is a town with a working harbour, not very spectacular but pretty busy.
+And all the busy workers apparently occupied all the hotels and B&Bs in town.
+After some asking around (one might call that an ‘odyssey’) we finally found an accommodation for the night at the Rattray Head Lighthouse B&B.

 Sadly, the property has been sold and is not available as B&B any longer.